Atyantik/pwa-srcset-loader/README.md

 ### Can I use `srcset`-loader inline?
 Yes you can, but why?
 Seriously why?
 Please write an issue.

-## `srcset-loader` options
+## `pwa-srcset-loader` options

 ### `sizes`

-`sizes` is the main feature of the srcset-loader, you use this option to specify the different image sizes you wish to import.
+`sizes` is the main feature of the pwa-srcset-loader, you use this option to specify the different image sizes you wish to import.

 You can either specify the different sizes as a standard array (`?sizes[]=100w&sizes[]=200w`) or using the less verbose, srcset-specific, syntax (`?sizes=100w+200w`)